-The Beach Management Plan has been developed with wide-ranging community consultation including:
+The plan has been developed with wide-ranging community consultation including:

-- An initial public engagement programme from July September 2019 - A summer engagement programme from December 2019 February 2020
+- An initial public engagement programme from July to September 2019. - A summer engagement programme from December 2019 to February 2020. - Formal consultation including public hearing from September 2020 to October 2020.